Menkyo

 Menkyo (免許) is a Japanese term meaning "license."
 It refers to the license to teach used by practitioners of various Japanese classical arts and martial arts certifying some license within the school or ryū.
 The menkyo system dates back to the 8th century.

 Koryū Tradition

-Although it is most commonly thought to be used for classical martial arts and ways, it can also be used for other arts such as painting (sumi-e), tea ceremony (chadō), flower arranging or calligraphy (shodō).
+Although it is most commonly thought to be used for classical martial arts and ways, it can also be used for other arts such as painting (sumi-e), tea ceremony (chadō), flower arranging (Ikebana) or calligraphy (shodō).

 Different martial art ko-ryū use different license; one outline is: